hsuresh3686/javacode_maven/README.md

 # Flow
 * Jenkins will pickup the code from the Repo
-* Maven will build the clean war file with the code given in src
+* Maven will build the clean war file with the code given in src with reference of pom.xml
 * We can deploy as Docker Container or it can be deployed directly in the tomcat

 Finally you can access http://<your_ec2_ip>/sample-maven